 Alliances can have one of three types of Privacy, which is set when the Alliance is created:

-- PRIVATE: only Alliance members can add Settlements or funds to the Alliance
+- PRIVATE: only Alliance members can add Stations or funds to the Alliance

-- FUNDING: anyone can fund (and get shares in) the Alliance, but only members can add Settlements
+- FUNDING: anyone can fund (and get shares in) the Alliance, but only members can add Stations

-- SETTLEMENTS: anyone can fund or add Settlements to the Alliance (and receive shares for it)
+- STATIONS: anyone can fund or add Stations to the Alliance (and receive shares for it)

-When adding funds or Settlements to an Alliance, the Alliance calculates the value, and assigns them to the person adding the funds/Settlements.
+When adding funds or Stations to an Alliance, the Alliance calculates the value, and assigns them to the person adding the funds/Stations.

 Every Alliance contract is an ERC-20 contract, shares in the Alliance are ERC-20 tokens.

-The Alliance doesn't account for reinforcement value when adding Settlements, because this adds too many layers of complexity.
+The Alliance doesn't account for reinforcement value when adding Stations, because this adds too many layers of complexity.

 Alliances have 2 types of members: Leaders and Members.